1 What is required for the reconstruction of a nation?

 - 3 Is tolerance a weakness?
 Or Tolerance is not the same as weakness.
 Explain?

 E.M.
 Forster says that tolerance does not mean weakness or defeat.
 It is only putting up with people who have different ideas and views from us.

 Tolerance and Weakness are different from each other.
-It is some time equated with weakness and cowardice because many great men dislike tolerance.
+It is sometimes equated with weakness and cowardice because many great men dislike tolerance.
 The writer says that St. Paul and Dante were great men but they disliked tolerance.
-He also talks of those great men who were in favour of tolerance.
-Buddhist Emperor Asoka, Dutch Schollaw Erasmus, Montaigno, John Lock, Sydney and Smith were in favour of tolerance and they testified this virtue.
+He also talks of those great men who were in favor of tolerance.
+Buddhist Emperor Asoka, Dutch Schollaw Erasmus, Montaigne, John Lock, Sydney, and Smith were in favor of tolerance and they testified this virtue.
 He who tolerates other people different from him is not weak or coward.
 The person who bears hostile views and ideas is brave.
-Tolerance is the only virtue and force by which different races, classes and nations can succeed in the work of reconstruction of nation.
-Tolerance is the spiritual quality which is most needed in the after war conditions.
-If we start living with other with tolerance, love may be born later on.
-By this we may reconstruct the world speedily and more solidly, but it is not all possible without tolerance.
+Tolerance is the only virtue and force by which different races, classes, and nations can succeed in the work of reconstruction of the nation.
+Tolerance is the spiritual quality that is most needed in the after-war conditions.
+If we start living with others with tolerance, love may be born later on.
+By this, we may reconstruct the world speedily and more solidly, but it is not all possible without tolerance.

 We can condemn nazis for suffering from racial prejudice but we have never ever seen how much guiltless or racial prejudice is in us.